wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 # Introduction

-Here are two checkerboard dentographs that compare the holdings of the Toronto and San Francisco Public Libraries.
+These two checkerboard dentographs compare the holdings of the Toronto and San Francisco Public Libraries:

 ![TPL and SFPL comparison checkerboard dentograph](images/comparison-tpl-to-sfpl.png)